how we can help

 Issuing Court proceedings does not have to be an aggressive act but can provide a structured Court timetable in order to progress matters particularly if one party is reluctant or refusing to engage in discussions about financial matters or arrangements for children.

 What if you and your partner could sit round a table, with your own solicitors, who will work together with you, to make the best arrangements possible for you and your family as your relationship comes to an end?
-The good news is that this approach is available to you and is called the Collaborative Law Process.
+The good news is that you and your partner can do this, it is called the Collaborative Law Process.
 It is also known as the Collaborative approach or Collaborative Family Law.

-The Collaborative approach is one in which you and your partner each have your own Collaborative solicitors who work as a team, not as opponents, with you both in a series of round table meetings to resolve issues and commit to resolving matters without going to Court.
+The Collaborative approach is one in which you and your partner each have your own Collaborative lawyers who work as a team, not as opponents, with you both in a series of round table meetings to sort things out whether that is financial arrangements or plans for your children.
+You and your partner commit to resolving matters without going to Court.

-This “no court commitment” offers you the prospect of agreeing a long-term solution for you and your family in a constructive, respectful and dignified way which can preserve relationships for the future particularly if you have children together.
+This “no court commitment” offers you both the prospect of agreeing a long-term solution for you and your family in a constructive, respectful and dignified way which can preserve your relationship for the future particularly if you have children together.

 Why would you choose the Collaborative approach?
 Quite simply because it has the following benefits:

-- You can talk about the things that are important to you and you will be listened to.
+- You can both talk about the things that are important to you and you will both be listened to.

 - You are able to build a rapport with and establish trust in your partner’s lawyer.